 - Standing Forward Bend (Uttanasana)

 It is an ideal yoga pose to reduce stress.
-It helps in the proper functioning of the nervous system by increasing blood supply throughout the body.
-It stretches the spine and thus increases its flexibility.
-It tones the abdominal muscles and organs and is the best yoga pose for losing the weight.
+Also, it helps in the proper functioning of the nervous system by increasing blood supply throughout the body.
+It stretches the spine and thus increases its flexibility, tones the abdominal muscles and organs and is the best yoga pose for losing the weight.

 - Down Dog (Adho Mukha Savasana)